-From an instructional perspective we need to decide what is the content that can be learned in an asynchronous way, and what are the things that can really only happen in the live training.
+From an instructional perspective, we need to decide what content can be learned in an asynchronous way, and what things can really only happen in the live training.

 Asynchronous Learning: Occurring at different times and in different places (e.g., participants working at home), e.g. reading something and taking notes, watching video-based instructions, listening to selected podcast episodes, exploring trainer-curated resources, engaging in online discussions, Practicing and reflecting, Researching questions and exploring, Reflecting.

-Synchronous Learning: Occurring at the same time and in the same place (e.g., participants working in the same online training room).
+Synchronous Learning: Occurs at the same time and in the same place (e.g., participants working in the same online training room).

 3 points you should consider to design with impact and make learning stick?